aphyr/distsys-class/README.markdown

 - Spend the time to get automated, reliable deploys
   - Amplifies everything else you do
   - Have nodes smoothly cycle through to prevent traffic interruption
+    - This implies you'll have multiple versions of your software running at once
+      - Versioning rears its ugly head
   - Inform load balancer that they're going out of rotation
   - Coordinate to prevent cascading failures
 - Roll out only to a fraction of load or fraction of users